tech-cow/HIST/1_AncientNearEast/Overview.md

 #### Ancient Hebrews
-* **1000BC** Return to the land of isreal, prior to that, they are living within Egyptian's territory.
+* **1000BC** Return to the land of Isreal, prior to that, they are living within Egyptian's territory.

 #### Phoenician